sanath-narasimhan/academic-static/content/post/OnInt.md

 brain through optic nerves.
 The information gets processed here along with the spatial information obtained from the entrohinal hippocapal and from the hypothalamus region.
 We can clearly see a hierarchical architecture.
 At each of the sub-region V1,V2,V4 and IT different levels of abstraction of the input happens to understand the observed spatial-temporal pattern.
-This helps store sequence of recurring patterns and recall them auto-associatively by having them in an invariant form and in an hierarchy.
+This helps store sequence of recurring patterns and recall them auto-associatively by having them in an invariant form and in a hierarchy.

 ![On intelligence](/img/vc.PNG)

 >Baddeley's Model of Working Memory is a model of human memory proposed by Alan Baddeley and Graham Hitch in 1974, in an attempt to present a more accurate model of primary memory.
 Working memory splits primary memory into multiple components, rather than considering it to be a single, unified construct.
-This is the main model that first intruduced the idea of hierarchy in the memory formation and recall.
+This is the main model that first introduced the idea of hierarchy in the memory formation and recall.

 ![On intelligence](/img/bm.PNG)